Discover Cinema-Quality Royalty-Free Music with Masterworks

 We’ve now taken this quality-centric approach even further and are thrilled to introduce our Masterworks series, consisting of top-tier orchestral content with the quality you can only find in the film industry.

 We’ve been out in the field recording live sessions with some of the top orchestras in the world.
-From popular classical works to original cinematic tracks, we’re bringing you cinema-quality tracks at a cost that’s affordable for filmmakers large and small.
+From popular classical works to original cinematic tracks, we’re bringing you cinema-quality stock music tracks at a cost that’s affordable for filmmakers large and small.

 Why Record with a Live Orchestra?